 Introduction

 Musculoskeletal disorders (MSDs) can be defined as any health issue that affects the body’s locomotor apparatus, including muscles, tendons, joints, bone skeleton, ligaments, and nerves (Gómez-Galán, Pérez-Alonso, Callejón-Ferre, & López-Martínez, 2017).
-MSDs are multifactorial, arising from a combination of factors such as repetitive or sustained activity, incorrect postures, localized muscle loading, and fatigue (Buckle & Jason Devereux, 2002; Elders, Heinrich, & Burdorf, 2003), which are common factors in sports practice.
+MSDs are multifactorial, arising from a combination of factors such as repetitive or sustained activity, sustained or uncomfortable postures, localized muscle loading, and fatigue (Buckle & Jason Devereux, 2002; Elders, Heinrich, & Burdorf, 2003), which are commonly encountered in sports activities.
 While MSDs can affect different populations, certain groups may be more prone to developing them.
-Studies have shown that athletes of overhead sports and fitness participants are among those who can potentially experience MSDs, especially in the shoulder complex (Allen, Chan, Davis, & Blankenbaker, 2019; Bolia, Collon, Bogdanov, Lan, & Petrigliano, 2021; Gray & Finch, 2015; Kolber, Beekhuizen, Cheng, & Hellman, 2010; P M Ludewig & Cook, 2000).
+Studies have shown that athletes of overhead sports and participants who engage in strength training are among those who can potentially experience MSDs, especially in the shoulder complex (Allen, Chan, Davis, & Blankenbaker, 2019; Bolia, Collon, Bogdanov, Lan, & Petrigliano, 2021; Gray & Finch, 2015; Kolber, Beekhuizen, Cheng, & Hellman, 2010; P M Ludewig & Cook, 2000).
 Therefore, the prevention of MSDs has become a topic of potential interest in sports science to improve human performance while reducing the incidence of injury.